 Terence J. Cryan has been a member of our Board of Directors since October 2012.
 Mr. Cryan was our lead independent director from October 2013 to June 2014 when he became Chairman of the Board.
 Since September 2001, Mr. Cryan has been Co-founder and Managing Director of Concert Energy Partners, LLC, an investment and private equity firm with a focus on the traditional and alternative energy, power and natural resources industries.
 In addition to his responsibilities at Concert Energy Partners, Mr. Cryan has served on the boards of directors of a number of publicly traded companies including Uranium Resources, Inc., from 2006 to 2016; Global Power Equipment Group Inc., since 2008; Superior Drilling Products, since May 2014; Gryphon Gold Corporation from 2009 to 2012; and The Providence Service Corporation from 2009 to 2011.
 Mr. Cryan previously served as President and Chief Executive Officer of Medical Acoustics, LLC from 2007 through 2010.
-From September 2012 until April 2013, Mr. Cryan also served as interim President and CEO of Uranium Resources, Inc., and was elected as Chairman of the Board of Directors of Uranium Resources, Inc. in June 2014 and served until March 2016.
+From September 2012 until April 2013, Mr. Cryan also served as interim President and CEO of Uranium Resources, Inc., and was elected as Chairman of the Board of Directors of Uranium Resources.
+Inc. in June 2014 and served until March 2016.
 Mr. Cryan has been President and CEO of Global Power Equipment Group Inc., since March 2015.
 Between 1990 and 2001, Mr. Cryan was a Senior Managing Director in the investment banking department at Bear Stearns & Co.
 Inc. in New York City and a Managing Director at Paine Webber/Kidder Peabody in both New York City and London.
 Prior to joining our Board of Directors, Mr. Cryan was a member of our Board of Advisors.
-Mr. Cryan earned his Bachelor 2014, Terence Cryan was named a Board Leadership Fellow by the National Association of Corporate Directors.
+Mr. Cryan earned his Bachelor of Arts degree from Tufts University in 1983 and a Master of Science degree in Economics from The London School of Economics in 1984.
+In December 2014, Terence Cryan was named a Board Leadership Fellow by the National Association of Corporate Directors.
 We believe Mr. Cryan's qualifications to sit on our Board of Directors include his significant experience in financial matters, his prior board and executive experience at other companies, his broad energy industry background and his extensive expertise in financings, mergers and acquisitions.